ADMISSIONS AND FUNDING

 Completed applications are due January 15 for consideration for departmental funding.

-A small number of department assistantships are available each year to entering students.
+A small number of department assistantships are awarded each year to entering students.
 Awards are highly competitive.
 In arriving at a decision on admission and funding, the department pays primary attention to an applicant's scholarly promise as indicated by submitted written work, the statement of purpose and past academic record as indicated in transcripts and letters of recommendation.
 Normally, a student in good standing remains eligible for funding for four years if the student enters the doctoral program with a bachelor's degree or equivalent, and for three years if the student already has a master's degree or equivalent.
 Graduate assistant/teaching assistant awards come with a benefits package; for further information, contact the Office of Human Resources.
-The University also offers Clark Fellowships (http://www.binghamton.edu/grad-school/prospective-students/cost-aid-funding/clifford-clark-fellowship.html) for students from underrepresented populations.
-Department students also obtain University funding in the form of fellowships.
+The University offers Clark Fellowships (http://www.binghamton.edu/grad-school/cost-aid-funding/financial-support/clifford-clark-fellowship.html) to selected students who contribute to the diversity of the program.
+Advanced students may be nominated to receive dissertation support fellowships.
 Adjunct teaching positions are available, on a competitive basis, to students admitted to PhD candidacy.